Back to all posts

 You’ve turned the valve handle all the way to the “off” position, but you can still hear water running or see a trickle from a faucet.
 This means the internal gate or ball isn’t closing completely to stop the flow of water.
 Over time, sediment or corrosion can damage the internal parts, preventing them from creating a proper seal.
 A valve that doesn’t fully shut off can’t protect your home from water damage during a leak and makes DIY plumbing repairs impossible.
 This is a definite sign that your valve needs to be repaired or replaced.

-Issues with Older Saddle Valves
+The Problem with Old Saddle Valves

 If you have an older home, you might find a saddle valve connected to the water line for an appliance like an ice maker or a furnace humidifier.
 These small, clamp-on valves work by piercing the water pipe, and they are notoriously unreliable.
 They are prone to leaking over time and often fail to shut off the water completely.
 Because they create a weak point in your plumbing, many local codes no longer permit their use.
 If you have a saddle valve, consider having it replaced with a proper quarter-turn ball valve for better safety and peace of mind.
 Our team can help with all types of plumbing services to keep your home safe.